griptape-ai/griptape-docs/docs/griptape-framework/data/artifacts.md

 ## InfoArtifact

-Used for passing short notifications back to the LLM without ramps modifying them.
+Used for passing short notifications back to the LLM without tool memory storing them.

 ## ErrorArtifact

-Used for passing errors back to the LLM without ramps modifying them.
+Used for passing errors back to the LLM without tool memory storing them.

 ## BlobArtifact